celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 1. Click on the three dots

-2. Click the ‘Export Private key’ button
+2. Click the `Export Private key` button

 3. Enter your password and copy the private key to the clipboard.

-Paste the private key in the ‘.env’ file and import it as shown below;
+Paste the private key in the `.env` file and import it as shown below;

 ```JavaScript
     const { ALFAJORES_URL, PRIVATE_KEY } = process.env